Phase 1 Funding Allocation and Eligibility

 Determination of Eligible Licensee Funding Allocation

-Eligible licensees will receive a funding allocation established by considering the eligible licensee's total deemed inactive infrastructure liability as a percentage of the total deemed inactive infrastructure liability of all eligible licensees.
+Eligible licensees will receive a funding allocation in consideration of the eligible licensee's total deemed inactive infrastructure liability as a percentage of the total deemed inactive infrastructure liability of all eligible licensees.
 This ratio will be applied to the $100 million Phase 1 funding tranche to arrive at a licensee's eligible funding allocation.

 Each eligible licensee will receive a minimum funding allocation of $50,000 to support reclamation and abandonment activities.